Advantages of Dental Bridges

 Put a stop to tooth grinding

 If you’re grinding your teeth, you could be wearing away enamel and giving yourself a sensitivity problem.
-A solution for this is a mouth guard worn at night.
+A solution for this is a mouthguard worn at night.
 If you notice yourself clenching during the day, remind yourself to relax your jaw with your teeth slightly apart.

 Treat your receding gums

 Normally the root of your tooth is covered up by your gum tissue.
-However when gum recession occurs, the root can be exposed and cause sensitivity.
+However, when gum recession occurs, the root can be exposed and cause sensitivity.
 A dental specialist may be able to rebuild or restore your receding gums, for example with a treatment involving tissue grafts.

-Before considering gum grafts however, it’s important first to pinpoint the exact cause of sensitive teeth.
-If incorrect brushing is the cause, for example, this has to be dealt with first, so that the treatment is not only effect but long lasting.
+Before considering gum grafts, however, it’s important first to pinpoint the exact cause of sensitive teeth.
+If incorrect brushing is the cause, for example, this has to be dealt with first, so that the treatment is not only effect but long-lasting.

 Please contact Downtown Nanaimo Dental Group to book an appointment today!